 As part of our indivudalised approach, pupils will have access to a range of qualifications as they progress through the school.
 These include, but are not limited to, Entry Level (1/2/3) Qualifications, Functional Skills, GCSEs, BTECs and A Levels.

-Cornerstone School will be located on Halt Robin Road, and will include a newly renovated and refurbished building, and a brand new extension to this building.
-The building is being designed to meet the needs of our pupils, and as a result will ensure a low arousal, sensory environment that supports pupils to manage their day and develop their independence.
-As well as teaching rooms and specialist teaching areas, purpose built quiet rooms and intervention rooms will enable pupils to access specialist therapeutic support and programmes where necessary.
+Cornerstone School is located on Halt Robin Road, and includes a newly renovated and refurbished building, and a brand new extension to this building.
+The building has been designed to meet the needs of our pupils, and as a result ensures a low arousal, sensory environment that supports pupils to manage their day and develop their independence.
+As well as teaching rooms and specialist teaching areas, purpose built quiet rooms and intervention rooms enable pupils to access specialist therapeutic support and programmes where necessary.
 This is also true of the outdoor space, which has been designed to include a multi-use games area and provide other sensory equipment to meet pupils’ needs.

 For a child to be admitted, they must have a diagnosis of Autism, and linked presentation of social, emotional and mental health (SEMH) needs.
 The school must be named, by the local authority, in the child’s EHCP.
 Parents who would like their child to attend Cornerstone need to express their preference for this school with their Local Authority’s SEN team in order for the formal consultation process to take place.

 In exceptional circumstances, a local authority can also refer a child to the school to be assessed for an EHCP or following a change in the child’s circumstances for his or her needs to be assessed or reassessed.
-Any assessment should be completed within the 20 weeks set out in the SEND Code of Practice.
+Any assessment should be completed within the statutory timescales set out in the SEND Code of Practice.